bee-browser/bee/libs/jsruntime/docs/internals.md

 Inside the ramp function, a [*coroutine*](https://en.wikipedia.org/wiki/Coroutine) is created.
 Like the Rust compiler does, we implements the coroutine with a state machine.
-In the `semantics` module, compile commends for creating a jump table and suspending/resuming the coroutine execution are generated and these commands are processed in the `llvmir::compiler` module in order to build corresponding LLVM IR instructions.
+In the `semantics` module, compile commends for creating a jump table and suspending/resuming the coroutine execution are generated and these commands are processed in the `backend::llvm::compiler` module in order to build corresponding LLVM IR instructions.

 A closure for the lambda function of the coroutine is created in order to capture the arguments of the original async function.
 The coroutine lambda function takes special *internal* arguments